 - MIDI controllers including Akai MPK and MPD, ROLI Seaboard

 - Mix Stations with Avid Artist Mix and Artist Control

 - Pure Data

-Computer-based music production basics using Reason Studio Reason.
+Computer-based music production basics using Propellerhead Reason.
 Offered Fall and Spring.

-MUSC 80: Introduction to Digital Audio and MIDI (3 units)
+MUSC 160: Introduction to Electro-Acoustic Music (3 units)

 MIDI production with Apple Logic Pro X. Offered Fall only.